-Independence has its limits, however.
+Monetary policy independence has its limits, however.
 Independence with regard to short-term choices of monetary policy instrument settings - that is, policy interest rates - must be paired with strong accountability for the economic results of policymaking over time.
-The economics literature has contrasted "instrument independence," which we have, with "goal independence," which we do not : Congress sets the Fed's monetary policy objectives, and the FOMC chooses a succession of instrument settings in pursuit of them.
+The economics literature has contrasted "instrument independence," which we have, with "goal independence," which we do not17: Congress sets the Fed's monetary policy objectives, and the FOMC chooses a succession of instrument settings in pursuit of them.

 Accountability rests on the Fed's transparent communications, which help Congress and the public evaluate the Fed's performance against its mandate.
-The chair delivers a Monetary Policy Report to Congress twice per year and testifies semiannually, and all Fed leaders give occasional testimonies, speeches and interviews.
-The FOMC also provides considerable real-time information on its policy decisions: interest rate settings and voting records are immediately available the day of the meeting; the chair holds a press conference after every other FOMC meeting; the Fed's balance sheet is published weekly; the forecasts of FOMC members are published four times per year; and meeting minutes are released three weeks after each meeting (with full transcripts released after five years).
+The chair delivers a Monetary Policy Report to Congress twice per year and testifies semiannually, and all Fed leaders give speeches, interviews and occasional testimonies.
+The FOMC also provides considerable real-time information on its policy decisions: Interest rate settings and voting records are immediately available the day of the meeting; the chair holds a press conference after every other FOMC meeting; the Fed's balance sheet is published weekly; the forecasts of FOMC members are published four times per year; and meeting minutes are released three weeks after each meeting (with full transcripts released after five years).